 Then & Now

 Glen Ellen Farm is truly a unique experience, nestled on 30 acres of sprawling hills and stream fed meadows, surrounded by horse farms.
 This masterfully restored 1850's Greek Revival manor was once the home of Lady Ellen Thompson, presumed ghostwriter of the romance novel, Lorna Doone.
 The three spacious verandas promise to uplift and inspire guests with beautiful vistas.
-At Glen Ellen Farm we provide the perfect balance of sophisticated charm and rustic elegance.
+At Glen Ellen Farm we provide the perfect balance of romance and history.
 A beautiful new country event venue with a one-of-a-kind setting for your unforgettable life event.

 Today Glen Ellen Farm is an outdoor, tented facility incorporating the use of the old barn ruin and a ceremony site near the stone springhouse and spring-fed pond, where visitors can relax immersed in the breathtaking beauty of the great outdoors and the historic estate.

 In 2000, the current owner undertook an extensive renovation project and discovered the true -and very unique- nature of the house.
 The builder and original owner of the house was John Brown, who was noted as the civil engineer supervisor on the Old Main Line of the B&O Railroad.
 During the 1830's, the railways were modernizing, replacing the wooden stringer rails with iron rails.
 He used the discarded rails for the rafters and joists in the framing of the house in the 1850's.
 "No one knew that they were used to that extent in this house," ...so the research began by contacting the B&O Railroad Museum in Baltimore.